Zone Look-up Map

 Uses may be allowed:

-- permissively as a primary use (P) or an accessory use (A) or
+- Permissively as a primary use (P) or an accessory use (A), or

-- conditionally as a primary use (C) or as an accessory conditional use (CA).
+- Conditionally as a primary use (C) or as an accessory conditional use (CA).

-This file is provided for review and summary purposes only and reflects Table 4-2-1: Allowable Uses in the City of Albuquerque's Integrated Development Ordinance Effective Draft as of August 2022.
+This file is provided for review and summary purposes only and reflects Table 4-2-1: Allowable Uses in the City of Albuquerque's Integrated Development Ordinance Effective Draft as of August 2024.

 The Allowable Uses table in the Effective Draft of the IDO is the official version of this table.